Beware the Hobosexual: Reasons Women Get Caught in the Trap and Ways to Break Free

 Did he lose his job because there was a layoff and he didn’t have the experience to stay, or did he lose his job because Jan from accounting talked badly about him to the boss?
 Does he blame his parents for his behavior, or does he hold himself accountable?

-People who want to play the victim about everything and refuse to accept responsibility for anything in their life are not ready to grow up and have an adult relationship.
+People who want to play the victim about everything and refuse to accept responsibility for anything in their lives are not ready to grow up and have an adult relationship.
 They want to be taken care of.
-They will blame you and gaslight you when you don’t do what they want.
+They will blame and gaslight you when you don’t do what they want.

 Too Agreeable